hankh95/nusy-product-team/santiago-pm/README.md

-# NuSy PM - Neurosymbolic Product Management System
+# Santiago PM - Neurosymbolic Product Management System

-The NuSy PM system is Santiago's central nervous system for autonomous development.
+The Santiago PM system is Santiago's central nervous system for autonomous development.
 It provides a structured, knowledge-graph backed framework for managing all aspects of product development, from features and issues to experiments and strategic planning.

 ## Nautical Theme